farshed/farshed.github.io/src/content/blog/four-decades-of-ai.md

 ## Accelerating Change

 One important thing to keep in mind is that the forty-year cycle is not really an empirical metric by any means.
 It's just an observation that I used to weave a narrative and to get you to read my ramblings.
 In fact, the rate of technological advancement is not constant at all.
-It's actually cumulatively exponential, i.e. With each technological discovery or innovation, the time to the next discovery/innovation shortens.
+It's actually cumulatively exponential, i.e. With each technological discovery or innovation, the time to reach the next one becomes increasingly shorter, accelerating the pace of advancement.
 This is known as the [Law of Accelerating Returns](https://www.thekurzweillibrary.com/the-law-of-accelerating-returns).

 ![Exponential change graph](/media/blog/accelerating-change.jpeg)